tensorflow/tensorflow/tensorflow/python/autograph/g3doc/reference/limitations.md

 x = tf.while_loop(..., loop_vars=(x,)
 ```

-TF control ops support only a limited set of types for loop variable.
+TF control ops support only a limited set of types for loop variables.
 At the
 same time, the efficiency of TensorFlow graphs is influenced by the number of
 loop variables, so we don't want to create them unnecessarily.
-For this reason,
+AutoGraph pulls
-AutoGraph only pulls symbols through loop variables if necessary.
+symbols through loop variables only if necessary to minimize the number of
+loop variables.

 Note: If a symbol refers to a nested structure, such as a `dict` of `dict`s,
-then when that symbol is added to the loop variables the entire structure
+the entire structure is mapped to multiple loop variables - TensorFlow
-becomes part of the loop variables - TensorFlow automatically unpacks it.
+automatically unpacks it.

 For example, the symbol 'y' below is not wired through the `tf.while_loop`'s
-`loop_vars` because it is not affected by the while loop:
+`loop_vars` because it is not affected by the `while` loop:

 ```
 y = 0